RomanLut/hx_espnow_rc/doc/mapping.md

 Make sure action is placed after (not before) action which actually changes channel value, otherwise change will not be detected.

-Common usage of "ence" action is to play sound file using `SOUND` action.
+Common usage of "once" action is to play sound file using `SOUND` action.

 # op